 Do not italicize Bloomberg except when part of the title of Bloomberg Businessweek magazine.
 Before 2010 the publication was known as BusinessWeek.

-Names of BYU Marriott students, faculty, staff, and alumni in Marriott Alumni Magazine’s news section and in select other BYU Marriott publications are bolded.
-Bold punctuation that immediately follows a bolded name.
+Use boldface type for names of BYU Marriott students, faculty, staff, and alumni in Marriott Alumni Magazine’s news section and in select other BYU Marriott publications.
+Do not bold punctuation that immediately follows a bolded name (Chicago 6.3).

 The winner was Tyler Stevens.

 A generic term used to refer to business school.
-Do not use in place of BYU Marriott School of Business.
+Use the spelled-out term business school in most cases.
+Never use in place of BYU Marriott School of Business.

-Do not capitalize building or other words such as avenue, boulevard, bridge, church, fountain, hotel, park, room, square, street, or theater unless as part of an official or formal name.
+Do not capitalize building or other words such as avenue, boulevard, bridge, church, fountain, hotel, park, room, square, street, or theater unless they are part of an official or formal name.
 Avoid the abbreviation bldg.
 Do not capitalize the final word in Tanner Building addition.

-The N. Eldon Tanner Building, completed in early 1983, is the first Brigham Young University academic building to be financed completely by contributions.
+The N. Eldon Tanner Building, completed in early 1983, was the first Brigham Young University academic building to be financed completely by contributions.
 The building was renovated in 2008.

 See School Name.

 Use an en dash.
 Ricks College was officially renamed BYU–Idaho in 2001.
-Degrees prior to this date should be listed as Ricks College; after, BYU–Idaho.
+Degrees prior to this date should be listed as Ricks College; after this date, degrees are listed as BYU–Idaho.

 Use an en dash.

-Capitalize center in official titles but not in secondary references (Chicago 8.67).
+Capitalize center in official titles (Chicago 8.68).
 The preferred primary and secondary references for each BYU Marriott center is listed below.
 Make sure to maintain consistency in primary and secondary references within the same publication.

-Ballard Center for Social Impact Always hyphenate Self-Reliance when referring to the center and capitalize the R. In first references, Ballard Center for Social Impact is preferred but the full name, Melvin J. Ballard Center for Social Impact, may also be used.
+Ballard Center for Social Impact In first references, Ballard Center for Social Impact is preferred but the full name, Melvin J. Ballard Center for Social Impact, may also be used.
 In secondary references, use the Ballard Center or simply the center.
 Do not rearrange the name of the center, such as Ballard Social Impact Center.
+Before January 2020, the official name was the Ballard Center for Economic Self-Reliance; references prior to this time should reflect the earlier name.

-The Rollins Center for Entrepreneurship and Technology (CET) will be sponsoring the event.
-The CET has sponsored five events this year.
+The Rollins Center for Entrepreneurship and Technology will be sponsoring the event.
+The Rollins Center has sponsored five events this year.

 Many students visit the center for help with finding a cofounder.

-Sustainability is a hot topic for twenty-first-century businesses.
+Sustainability is a hot topic for 21st-century businesses.

 See Management Society.